 We know that Angular provides us a development environment to build interactive and dynamic single-page applications (SPAs).
 It has got outstanding core architecture which consists of basic building blocks i.e. Angular component, services, templates, directives, etc. If there are multiple other frameworks and libraries that deal with the same phenomenon of creating single-page applications using the component-based approach, then why should we choose Angular?
 This is indeed a really important question and in this section, we will solely answer this question.
 With further delays, let’s look at why we should choose to use Angular for our application development process.

-Borrowing from the idea of scalable architecture, Angular has a modular structure that lets you organize your code into smaller chunks.
-These chunks can be anything starting from Angular component, services, directives, pipes, decorators, and whatnot.
+Borrowing from the idea of scalable architecture, Angular has a modular structure that lets developers organize code into smaller chunks.
+These chunks can be anything starting from Angular components, services, directives, pipes, decorators, and whatnot.
 Since every piece of code can be designed to the level of modularity, it effectively makes the overall application sustainable and maintainable.
 Moreover, due to the separation of concerns of one chunk from another, the entire process produces independent components that are reusable within the application.

-Again, due to the fact that the framework supports independent components, it becomes really promising to design unit tests for the code.
-Furthermore, if we can design unit tests for the code then we can automatically migrate to the top trending development approach called test-driven development (TDD).
-We know that applications built with Angular use the TypeScript language.
-TypeScript itself is a very reliable and affordable technology that ensures high availability and security.
-It recognizes the importance of using types while programming and hence supports them to ensure good design, high performance, and code maintenance.
+Since the framework supports independent components, it’s possible to design unit tests for the code.
+This enables developers to automatically migrate to the test-driven development (TDD) approach.
+Apps built on Angular use the TypeScript language.
+For instance, it is implemented in Google Apps.
 Furthermore, TypeScript has a smart error-catching mechanism that helps in dealing with error development as well as maintenance operations.
 One of the biggest advantages that TypeScript has that it is not a stand-alone language.
-Unlike other languages, like Dart of CoffeeScript, it allows you to easily integrate your existing ES5 (or above) code in itself.
+Unlike other languages, like Dart of CoffeeScript, it allows developers to easily integrate existing ES5 (or above) code in itself.
 TypeScript has full support for ES5 essential and core features and eventually contributes towards a better development experience with Angular as well.
-Another key point about TypeScript is that it easily allows you to debug your code both in the browser and the editor.
+Another key point about TypeScript is that it easily allows to debug code both in the browser and the editor.
 TypeScript is built for ease-of-access and hence ensures a better development, refactoring, navigation, and auto-completion experience.

 Demand on Angular Developers